Team Services | TFS 2017 | TFS 2015 | TFS 2013

 The field data type determines the kind and size of data that you can store in the field.
 A field can have only one type defined within a team project collection.
 This restriction encourages organizations to use common fields across projects and work item types.

 The following list shows the supported data types:

 Specifies a field that takes on a True/False value.
-Add a Boolean field to a work item form by using the FieldControl attributes.
+Add a Boolean field to a work item form by using the FieldControl attribute.

 Specifies a date according to Coordinated Universal Time (UTC) moment in time.
 Add a DateTime field to a work item form by using either the FieldControl or DateTimeControl type attributes.
 For query examples, see Query by date or@CurrentIteration.